Weavers Cross transport-led regeneration project in Belfast

 Local and national government support

-Weavers Cross is supported by the Northern Ireland Executive as a flagship project.
-The associated Transport Hub scheme is fully publicly funded and construction is under way.
+Belfast Grand Central Station at Weavers Cross is supported by the Northern Ireland Executive as a flagship project.
+The Belfast Grand Central Station scheme is fully publicly funded and construction is under way.

 In partnership with Northern Ireland central government bodies, Translink is considering securing 9,300 square metres of office space.

-Translink is also in discussions with the Northern Ireland Investment Fund, which has expressed strong interest in providing funding for the early phases of Weavers Cross.
-This would further de-risk the project.
+Translink is also in discussions with the Northern Ireland Investment Fund, which has expressed strong interest in providing funding for the early phases of Weavers Cross to further de-risk the project.

 Other opportunities